File a complaint

 The Board recommends reading the Complaint FAQs before submitting a complaint.

-The online complaint form is the fastest and easiest way to notify the Board of concerns.
-Access the form above, at right.
-NOTE: Attachments submitted with a complaint may not exceed 20 MB.
+Online: Most complaints are submitted online (access form above, at right) NOTE: Attachments submitted with a complaint may not exceed 20 MB.
 Complaints submitted with attachments that exceed 20 MB will not reach the Board.

-If paper records and other documents must be submitted, send the complaint via regular mail.
-Please download a complaint form at right.
+Regular mail: If paper records and other documents must be submitted to the Board along with your complaint, send the complaint via regular mail.
+Please download a complaint form (under Resources above and at right).
 You may also call the Board to request that a complaint form be mailed to you.

 Under state law, complainants have the right to be informed of the outcome of their complaints, even if it does not result in public discipline.
 However, a licensee’s complaint history is confidential.
 State law prohibits the Board from stating whether complaints have been filed about a particular practitioner.